makuge/web23-exercise-2/README.md

 Here is what you need to do for the three subtasks to pass:

-**1.1.** Instead of storing the movies in an array, store them in a JavaScript object.
+**1.1.
+In `movie-model.js`.** Instead of storing the movies in an array, store them in a JavaScript object.
 Use the `imdbID` as key and the array with all the movie data from the first exercise as value, e.g., one property of your movies object might look like this:
 ```js
   tt0084787: {
     imdbID: `tt0084787`,